RohitKumar649/Python_Diwali_Sales_Analysis/README.md

   - *Insight:* The majority of purchases come from individuals aged 26-35 years.
   - Grafe interection <a href="https://github.com/RohitKumar649/Python_Diwali_Sales_Analysis/blob/main/Count%20of%20Age%20Group.png">View</a> Count By Age Group
   - Grage interection <a href="https://github.com/RohitKumar649/Python_Diwali_Sales_Analysis/blob/main/Amount%20of%20Age%20Group.png">View</a> Amount by Age Group
-  - **NOT =>** From above graphs we can see that most of the buyers are of age group between 26-35 yrs female
+  - **NOT,** From above graphs we can see that most of the buyers are of age group between 26-35 yrs female

 - **Top States by Orders & Revenue:**
   - **Orders:** Uttar Pradesh (30%), Maharashtra (25%), Karnataka (20%)